Holiday rentals in Hayle

 Hayle’s three miles of broad, golden beach are popular for swimming and watersports against the backdrop of extensive parkland and golf links.
 Surfers flock to the waves here, and walkers strike out along the cliff tops for sweeping views of the aquamarine sea below.
 Once you’ve worked up an appetite, you can pick up a hot Cornish pasty to eat sitting on the harbour wall.

-Top things to do in Hayle
+What are the top things to do in Hayle?

 St Ives Bay Line